 When we think about cleaning, we immediately think of detergents, sanitizers, and disinfectants.
 These potent weapons ensure bacteria and germs do not colonize places where they do not belong.
 Our choice of cleaning products has an impact not only on how clean the area will be but also on our health and wellness.

 Yes, most cleaning products contain harsh chemicals that are harmful to one’s health.
 So, instead of using hazardous cleaning products, go for green alternatives.
 Green cleaning products are not only safe for the environment, but they also have a lower impact on human health—not to mention that they clean effectively.

 It is worth noting that even if you are using green products, you should still wear safety gloves and eyewear to ensure your safety.

 If you want visitors and staff to be safe in your facility, clean the most frequently touched surfaces regularly.
 Examples include countertops, light switches, doorknobs, desks, chairs, and railings.

 After cleaning, disinfect them.
 Only a combination of cleaning and disinfection will protect against COVID-19.
 You can use alcohol wipes to clean electronic devices such as smartphones and laptops.

-As mentioned in the last tip, make sure to disinfect the most frequently touched surfaces after you have already cleaned them.
+As mentioned in the last tip, make sure to disinfect the most frequently touched surfaces after already cleaning them.
 This will ensure that these areas are clear of dust and germs.
 Choose disinfectants that contain isopropanol, ethanol, hydrogen peroxide, or citric acid, as these chemicals effectively remove all microorganisms.

 Clean the surface with a green cleaning product before disinfecting it, though.
 You cannot use disinfectants on surfaces coated in dust, dirt, and grime.